lukestairwalker/OpenCV/README.md

 # OpenCV: image recognition & feature detection in Python

 #### my goal: learn python (numpy, pandas, OpenCV) with a focus on robotic applications
+This project goes along to the course Automotive Vision from KIT.
+A good summary of this course can be found here: [Studydrive](https://www.studydrive.net/de/doc/zusammenfassung-h20/912259)

 ## Edge & Corner Detection
 This project implements classic corner detection algorithms such as: